Masakatsu Nishikawa (serial killer): Kyo Harada

-Before dawn on December 26, He went to the first floor of the "Maki" snack bar, slashed 55-year-old Kyo Harada's neck with a knife and then stole 5,000 yen.
-Her body was found in the afternoon of the following day, with two injuries to the neck and one to the left side of the chest, as well as strangulation marks, with the Kyoto Prefectural Police determining that she had ultimately died of blood loss.
+Before dawn on December 26, he went to the first floor of the "Maki" snack bar, slashed 55-year-old Kyo Harada's neck with a knife and then stole 5,000 yen.
+Her body was found in the afternoon of the following day, with two injuries to the neck and one to the left side of the chest, as well as strangulation marks.
+The Kyoto Prefectural Police determined that she had ultimately died of blood loss.
 An investigation team was thereafter set up at the Gojo Police Station to investigate the murder.
 Unbeknownst to them, Nishikawa was eavesdropping on the investigators, and decided he would leave on the next day.
 He was charged with 30,000 for his expenses, but claimed that he would transfer it from his bank account later and left.
 He then got into a taxi, was driven to a hotel near the Yasaka Shrine, lied to the driver that his father was staying at the hotel and he would come back to pay, and promptly left.

 Noriko Murakami

-On the morning of December 28, He went to the "Nakama" snack bar, about 200 meters away from the last crime scene, where he stabbed 51-year-old Noriko Murakami with a knife before stealing 10,000 yen in cash.
-However, while he was searching for additional valuables, he was found by his victim's 25-year-old son, whom he hit in the face with a beer bottle and then fled.
+On the morning of December 28, he went to the "Nakama" snack bar, about 200 meters away from the last crime scene, where he stabbed 51-year-old Noriko Murakami with a knife before stealing 10,000 yen in cash.
+However, while he was searching for additional valuables, he was found by the victim's 25-year-old son, whom he hit in the face with a beer bottle and then fled.
 The son was left with minor injuries, but Murakami died from blood loss at the hospital.
 The Kyoto Prefectural Police, believing that the two recent murders were related, set an investigating team to capture the killer.

-In the meantime, He went into hiding at an inn in Tennōji-ku, Osaka.
-On the next day, when the Hyōgo Prefectural Police put out a warrant for his arrest, he paid 5,000 yen out of the 20,000 he owed to the proprietor, and fled.
+In the meantime, he went into hiding at an inn in Tennōji-ku, Osaka.
+The next day, when the Hyōgo Prefectural Police put out a warrant for his arrest, he paid 5,000 yen out of the 20,000 he owed to the proprietor and fled.